jhicksdev/oecd_rankings/README.md

 The WorldRiskIndex ranks countries based on their vulnerability to natural disasters and climate change, considering factors like exposure, susceptibility, and coping capacity.
 For more information, visit the [WorldRiskIndex page](https://weltrisikobericht.de/worldriskreport/#worldriskindex/).

+### Global Terrorism Index

+The Global Terrorism Index ranks countries based on the impact of terrorism and the extent of terrorist activities.
+It considers factors like the number of terrorist incidents, fatalities, injuries, and property damage.
+For more information, visit the [Global Terrorism Index page](https://www.visionofhumanity.org/global-terrorism-index/).

 ### Data Coverage

 As of January 2025, the datasets used in this project cover the following years: